ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![Launch Instance9](./images/0.%20Launch%20Instance9.png)

-* The highlighted commands in the image below are used to SSH into the EC2 instance.
+* The highlighted commands in the image below are used to SSH into the EC2 Instance.

 ![Launch Instance10](./images/0.%20Launch%20Instance10.png)